 6.19.1 Applicability to language

+The vulnerability as specified in TR 24772-1 clause 6.19 is applicable to Fortran.
 Fortran has separate declaration and use of variables and does not require that all variables declared be used, so this vulnerability applies.

 6.19.2 Guidance to language users